It’s never too late to start a pension – but if you’re in your 50s, you should act quickly.

 Every statistic you read will tell you otherwise, and hoping the State pension will get you through is only wishful thinking.

-The best time to start a pension is today.
 It is not a decision to put off until tomorrow, as we all know tomorrow never comes.
 A proper pension pot for when you retire needs proper planning, and the best time to begin planning for retirement is today.

-The sooner you start a pension, the sooner you will be to having enough in the pot to retire, and it might surprise you to learn how much you’ll need to retire comfortably in Ireland.
+The sooner you start a pension, the closer you will be to having enough in the pot to retire, and it might surprise you to learn how much you’ll need to retire comfortably in Ireland.

 How much do I need to retire comfortably in Ireland?